-No. SilTite ferrules can only be used with specific SilTite nuts which are characterised by two notches on the outside of the nut.
+No. SilTite ferrules can only be used with specific SilTite nuts which are characterized by two notches on the outside of the nut.
 The reason for this is that the angle in the tapered end of the nut is specifically designed to cause the tapered end of the ferrule to seal on the capillary column as the nut is tightened the required 60°.
 Swagelock type nuts don't have the correct angle on the taper to seal the ferrule on to the capillary column.

 The ferrule is a back ferrule, which means that the tapered end of the ferrule goes into the tapered recess of the nut.
 This leaves the flat face of the ferrule to be in contact with the flat face of the interface providing an airtight seal.

-We have generally found that SilTite μ-Unions do not work well with metal columns.
+We have generally found that SilTite μ-unions do not work well with metal columns.
 This is due to two factors.

 One reason is that the outside diameter of stainless steel capillary columns is generally different to fused silica column with the same inside diameter.
-SilTite μ-Unions and ferrules rely on a very precise fit between the hole size and the outer diameter of the column.
+SilTite μ-unions and ferrules rely on a very precise fit between the hole size and the outer diameter of the column.
 So when the outside diameter of the column is different, it is difficult to get a good seal.

-The second reason is that the SilTite μ-Unions and ferrules rely on the polyimide outer layer of fused silica columns being slightly soft, so that they can crimp (swage) slightly into this layer.
-Stainless steel capillary column tend to be too hard, and if they are not quit round or slightly rough, then the SilTite μ-Unions and ferrules can not seal properly.
+The second reason is that the SilTite μ-unions and ferrules rely on the polyimide outer layer of fused silica columns being slightly soft, so that they can crimp (swage) slightly into this layer.
+Stainless steel capillary column tend to be too hard, and if they are not quit round or slightly rough, then the SilTite μ-unions and ferrules can not seal properly.

-Septa are 3 mm thick.
+GC septa are 3 mm thick.